manjunathhiremath/manjunathhiremath.github.io/docs/basics-of-prompt-engineering/LLM-settings.md

 | **Text Summarization**                | Low (0.3 - 0.5)             | Summarization requires **clarity and relevance**.
 A low temperature ensures that the model focuses on extracting the most important information without introducing too much creativity. |
 | **Language Translation**              | Low (0.2 - 0.4)             | For translation, **accuracy** in mapping one language to another is essential.
 A low temperature ensures proper translations without unnecessary changes or mistakes. |
 | **Coreference Resolution**            | Low (0.3 - 0.4)             | Coreference resolution needs to maintain **consistent references** between words (e.g., "he" vs. "John").
 A low temperature ensures clear and accurate linking of pronouns to entities. |
-Certainly!
-Here are examples of **NLP tasks** where a **high temperature** setting would be more appropriate.
-High temperatures allow the model to generate more diverse, creative, and exploratory outputs, making it suitable for tasks where **variability, creativity, or open-endedness** is desired.

 ### High Temperature Tasks: Examples & Explanations